 For cooking rice, I substitute about half of the water with vegetable broth.
 The result is very delicious rice.
 I also use whole grain rice and cook it in the instant pot.

 For sauces, I substitute all the water with vegetable broth.
-Here an example recipe
+Here is an example recipe:

 - add 1 cup vegetable broth

-- Mix in 1 heaped tablespoon garbanzo beans flour (it’s gluten free and thickens nicely) and cook down to thicken
+- Mix in 1 heaped tablespoon garbanzo bean flour (it’s gluten-free and thickens nicely) and cook down to thicken

 - Season with soy sauce of your choice, some nutritional yeast, and herbs (sage, thyme, rosemary or whatever you like).

 - Blend all in a blender till creamy (optional).

 This recipe will make about 14 cups of vegetable broth.
 Since there is no salt in it, the broth freezes well.
 I freeze some in 2 cups and also 1 cup portions, this way I don’t have to de-freeze the whole batch before using it.